dan360z/Interactive-Front-End-Project/README.md

 ### Features Left to Implement

-- Directions feature - This will allow users to get directions to an establishment they have clicked on.
-This will appear as a button in the icon information window.
+- Directions feature - This will allow users to get directions to an establishment they have clicked on, by clicking a "directions" button in the icon information window.
 - GPS button - This will allow users to center the map on their GPS location, with one click of a button.
 - Social media sharing - This will allow users to share their search results via social media.